sahin-ismail/library-management/README.md

     touch .env
    ```

-4. Example .env file (This is needed to run app on Docker Environment.):
+4. If you will run on Docker environment .env should be same with below.
+If you want to run locally, you should configure .env file according to database and run init-db.sql script:

    ```bash
     DB_HOST=db